lino-framework/lino/docs/dev/install.rst

 Preliminaries
 -------------

+- You will need git_ to get the source files.
 - We assume you have pip_  installed.
 - We recommend to install fabric_, a command-line tool systems to streamline administration tasks.
 Simply type ``pip install fabric``